 The Association was founded in 1969 by the late Frank Noble, a Knighton school teacher and archaeologist.
 Initially it lobbied for the opening of the Offa’s Dyke Path which had been designated in 1949.
 When the Path was officially opened in 1971, it went on to provide strip maps of the route, accommodation information, and supported those responsible for maintaining the Path.
-The full-time trained staff of the Knighton Tourist Information Centre, working from the Offa’s Dyke Centre, still provide these services, together with a wider range of activities for all tourists.
+The Association’s staff at the Offa’s Dyke Centre still provide these services alongside a general Tourist Information Centre function for Knighton.

 Joining the Association

 The Association is a registered UK charity, number 503821, which has about a thousand members, many of whom take an active part in promoting the Path by inspecting lengths of it or by providing accommodation to walkers and other visitors.
 The Association was set up in 1969 to provide a link between walkers, historians, conservationists, and those who live and work locally.
 The Association provides information and publications for those interested in the Path and the Welsh border region.